Are you ready for some football? Top 21 football games of NFL 2021

 6) Week 6: Las Vegas Raiders at Denver Broncos —

-The Raiders have a potent offense.
+The Raiders run a potent offense.
 Will their defense ever get better?
 The Broncos have a solid defense.
 Will their offense ever get better?
 Jon Gruden knows offense.
 Vic Fangio knows defense.

 7) Week 7: Detroit Lions at Los Angeles Rams —